renfengyue/QtMUSimulator/README.md

 We use GitHub as the primary official QtMUSimulator repository: https://github.com/renfengyue/QtMUSimulator/

-Copyright (c) 2019 Fengyue REN, Shanghai, China.
+Copyright (c) 2019 Shanghai, China.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2